ayokunlejames/Data-Analysis-and-Visualization-in-MS-Excel/README.md

 - After Cleaning the data, i created Pivot tables to generate summary analysis of the data and created appropriate charts to visualize these summary insights.

 Dashboard Creation:
-- I then built a responsive dashboard of insights generated, with slicers to filter the results as accordinmg to marital status, Region, level of Education, and car ownership status.
+- I then built a responsive dashboard of insights generated, with slicers to filter the results according to marital status, Region, level of Education, and car ownership status.